Excalibur MFA/PAM - Deployment documentation¶

 - Support is immediate, remote access into customer infrastructure is not necessary.

-- The TRESK component is necessary for PAM/SAM access to resources inside of the customer network.
+- The TRESK component is necessary for PAM/SAM access to resources inside of the customer network and for Facade/Clients connections to access server.

 Main Excalibur Components¶

-Here are the main Excalibur components, their functions and some options or frequent questions that need to be considered when deploying Excalibur.
-The Excalibur system is quite modular, so more components can be added and even removed from some specific deployments.
-However, components listed in this chapter are typically part of the deployment.
+In this section the main Excalibur components, their functions, options and frequently asked questions are discussed.
+The Excalibur system architecture is modular, components can be added and even removed from some specific deployments.
+However, components listed in this section are typically part of every deployment.
 Component considerations can be different based on the deployment type.

 - no extra infrastructure needed for Excalibur Server on customer's side